 11. Expeditions = Science & Research

-Science and research comprise some of the missions of the expedition ships.
-Also important on the ocean ships, environmental concerns factor into the building of the ships and to best practices on board all of the ships.
-A special experience onboard Viking Octantis comprised of visiting the ship’s lab, one fully equipped with a variety of microscopes and testing equipment.
+Science and research comprise some of the missions of the Expedition ships.
+It’s important to note, however, that on Ocean ships, environmental concerns in building ships have best practices.
+In fact, Viking Octantis has a lab equipped with a variety of microscopes and testing equipment.

 The latest technology analyzes the collected samples from the waters sailed by Viking Octantis.
 Guests may reserve spots in the lab to contribute to the ongoing research.
 Expert scientists guide the process and are part of the staff.
 Many of the experts spend time with guests in Exploration Central.

-One fascinating research project that Viking Octantis participates in is the release of weather balloons in a partnership with NOAA.
-Once inflated by the staff, the balloons drift above the ship quickly becoming just a small dot in the sky.
+One fascinating research project that Viking Octantis participates in is the release of weather balloons in partnership with NOAA.
+Once inflated by the staff, the balloons drift above the ship.

-A major benefit of basing ships on the same plan is that it is cost-effective, but more importantly, guests immediately recognize their sailing home.
-Both types of ships welcome adults only, a real draw for many.
-Whether you sail on the more traditional ocean ship or the newer expedition ships, you will receive the same Viking welcome.
+Both Viking Ocean and Expedition ships welcome adults only, which is a real draw for many.
+Whether sailing on the more traditional Ocean or the newer Expedition ships, you will still feel the Viking vibe.